 Emergency Response and Contingency Plan

-1. A Contractor shall maintain:
+1. A Contractor shall develop an Emergency Response and Contingency Plan prior to the development and application of Plan of Work, taking into account the result of the Environmental Impact Assessment (EIA).
+Furthermore, a Contractor shall maintain:

-(a) The currency and adequacy of its Emergency Response and Contingency Plans based on the identification of potential Incidents and in accordance with Good Industry Practice, Best Available Techniques, Best Environmental Practices and the applicable Standards and Guidelines and shall be tested at least annually; and
+(a) The currency and adequacy of its Emergency Response and Contingency Plans based on the identification of potential Incidents and in accordance with Good Industry Practice, Best Available Techniques, Best Environmental Practices and the applicable Standards and Guidelines, as well as the implementation and monitoring results of the Environmental Management and Monitoring Plan, and shall be tested at least annually; and

 (b) Such resources, training and procedures as are necessary for the prompt execution and implementation of the Emergency Response and Contingency Plans and any Emergency Orders issued by the Authority including on-vessel presence for rapid emergency response.

-2. The Authority shall facilitate the exchange of knowledge, information and experience relating to incidents between Contractors and States, and shall draw on the advice of other relevant international organizations, so that such knowledge and information can be used to prevent, reduce and control pollution and other hazards to the Marine Environment by:
+2. The Authority shall facilitate the exchange of knowledge, information and experience relating to incidents between Contractors and States, and shall draw on the advice of other relevant international organizations, so that such knowledge and information can be used to prevent, reduce and control pollution and other hazards to the Marine Environment, , by:

 (a) Contractors to meet their requirements, inter alia under regulation 53(1), and

-(b) the Authority to prepare and revise relevant Standards and Guidelines where appropriate .
+(b) the Authority to prepare and revise relevant Standards and Guidelines and to develop and disseminate other appropriate materials.

-3. Following an Incident, a Contractor must submit a detailed report on whether the plan was adequate and to what extent it was complied with, including, among other aspects, expenses incurred, responsibilities and updating of the plan if necessary.
+3. Following an Incident, a Contractor must submit a detailed report on whether the Emergency Response and Contingency Plan was adequate and to what extent it was complied with, including, among other aspects, expenses incurred, responsibilities and updating of the plan if necessary.